 Pregnancy by months and sleeping positions during pregnancy may save your baby’s life which help prevent stillbirth.
 Sleep problems generally develop within the second trimester as your baby starts growing.
 The increasing size of the fetus can make it difficult to find a sleeping position that is comfortable for you and your baby.
 As your baby grows it can become more difficult to move around to find that sleeping position you are familiar and comfortable with.
 You should try to get in the habit of sleeping on your side.
 This helps to keep pressure off of the vena cava that carries from the legs and feet to your heart.
 Doctors generally recommend that you sleep on your left side for many reasons.
 It helps to keep pressure off your liver, it helps to improve circulation through many of the major organs, and it relieves pressure from your back.

 Incoming search terms:

-- sleeping position during 6 month of pregnancy
+- sleeping position at six months of pregnancy

 - what sleeping position is best for 1month pregnant